Experienced Counsel For Colorado Alimony Conflicts

 Financial security is one of the top concerns that individuals have when getting divorced.
 It is common for one spouse to make significantly more money than the other spouse, which leaves the less financially secure spouse worried about paying bills.
 I am Tucker M. Katz, Attorney at Dietze & Davis, P.C., a Boulder family law attorney who provides customized and comprehensive legal guidance regarding the establishment of spousal maintenance.

 Colorado House Bill 13-1058, which takes effect in January 2014, establishes advisory guidelines for the amount and duration of maintenance.
 The guidelines do not create a presumptive amount or term of maintenance; rather, the court still maintains discretion to determine a fair and reasonable amount of maintenance based on the totality of the circumstances.
 The new law provides that the guideline amount of maintenance is equal to 40 percent of the monthly adjusted gross income of the higher-income earner less 50 percent of the lower-income party’s monthly adjusted gross income.
 When the guideline amount of maintenance is added to the recipient spouse’s gross income, the amount shall not exceed 40 percent of the parties’ combined monthly adjusted income.

 For example, if the higher-earning spouse makes $6,000 per month and the lower-earning spouse makes $3,000 per month, 40 percent of $6,000 is $2,400 and 50 percent of $3,000 is $1,500.
 Subtracting $1,500 from $2,400 leaves $900, which is the monthly amount awarded to the spouse with the smaller income.
 This formula does not apply to couples with a total net income over $360,000.
 For those cases, the courts will continue to weigh a number of discretionary factors.
 The new guidelines also provide a table for the term (length) of a maintenance obligation.
-The guidelines are applicable to marriage between three and 20 years in length.
+The guidelines are applicable to marriages between three and 20 years in length.
 The court has broad discretion when determining the length of a maintenance obligation for short-term marriages (less than three years) and long-term marriages (greater than 25 years).